-Regulatory risks relate not only to regulation within Iceland, but also from the ability of Iceland, as a member of the EEA Agreement, to adopt, implement and administer implementation of new European directives and regulations into Icelandic rules and regulations.
+Regulatory risks relate not only to regulation within Iceland, but also from the ability of Iceland, as a member of the Agreement on the European Economic Area (the "EEA Agreement"), to adopt, implement and administer implementation of new European directives and regulations into Icelandic rules and regulations.
 See further section entitled "Iceland's national implementation of EEA rules may be inadequate in certain circumstance".
 This may include late implementation into Icelandic rules and regulations and more stringent requirements where they are permitted or required to do so, like in the respect of capital requirements.

 The Bank will at any time be involved in several court proceedings, which is considered normal due to the nature of the business undertaken.
 In some cases, there is substantial uncertainty regarding the outcome of the proceeding and the amount of possible damages.
-Despite the fact the Bank has created appropriate provisions for legal and regulatory risk, there is still a risk that such provisions will not be adequate in certain circumstances.
-As of 31 December 2020, economic capital for legal and regulatory risk amounted to ISK 2.329 million compared to ISK 2.067 million in 2019.
-These cases may include possible criminal or administrative proceeding by the relevant authority and claims in which the claimant
+Despite the fact the Bank has created appropriate provisions for legal and regulatory risk, there is still a risk that such provisions will not be adequate in certain circumstances As of 31 December 2021, economic capital for legal and regulatory risk amounted to ISK 2 million compared to ISK 2.329 million in 2020.
+These cases may include possible criminal or administrative proceeding by the relevant authority and claims in which the claimant has not specifically quantified the amounts in disputes.
+The results of any adverse proceedings could have a material adverse effect on its results and reputation.
+For further information on litigation see "Description of the Bank - Litigation".